ncatlab/nlab-content/pages/3/2/7/2/2723/content.md

    This has the immediate advantage that target space supersymmetry is now "manifest": as described at [[supergravity]] it is just the super-[[diffeomorphism]] invariance of the theory, and the [[sigma-models]] in question all manifestly have this property.

-   The big disadvantage is, that it is not known how to [[quantize]] this system.
+   The big disadvantage is, that it is not known how to [[quantization|quantize]] this system.
 The reason is that the standard procedure for quantization shows that the GS-type sigma models are [[constrained mechanics|constrained]] systems with second-class constraints.
 Little to nothing is known how to deal with that.

 Berkovits was motivated by the desire to find a formulateion of the superstring sigma model CFT that would combine the advantages of both the RNS formulation and the Green-Schwarz formulation.
 The goal was to have a CFT that looked like a free field theory (as the RNS string does for a flat Minkowski background, but as the GS string does not) if one just looked at a small part of the range of its fields, but which was globally constrained: the spinorial worldsheet fields here are maps into a space of [[pure spinor]]s that locally lools like a Euclidean space, but globally has a cone geometry (...details...).